l1siki-dev/okinawa_gametheory/README.md

 * Okinawa's history is important/interesting than you think.

 ---
-# Lie 7: The US wouldn't agree with it
+# 7: The US wouldn't agree with it

 **The Reality:** If the US loses Japan, it is "Game Over" for American hegemony.
 Their most important grand strategy is to control the Pacific, current mid-term goal is to contain China.
 This is impossible without Japan.